TOOP4EU/toop-connector/README.md

 # News and noteworthy

+* v0.10.2 - 2019-05-13
+    * Fixed an error that semantic mapping on DP side was not performed, if the source concept was of type "TC"
+    * Added Java 12 support
+    * Improved debug logging
+    * Added support for handling attachments in TOOP request and response (for 'Document' request and response)
 * v0.10.1 - 2019-03-29
     * Fixed an error that prevented semantic mapping from being invoked
     * Fixed potential startup time delays because of long random number initialization time on Linux